stephen-ics/haskell/README.md

 ## Laziness
 - Haskell is a "lazy language", this means that computations are not performed until they are actually needed
 - A 'thunk' is a function that has yet to be computed, when you bound a value to a variable, you're not performing the evaluation yet, rather you're creating a thunk that represents that computation.
-This allows the lazy evaluation to avoid unecessary calculations
+This allows the lazy evaluation to avoid unnecessary calculations
 - A thunk that is currently being evaluated may induce the evaluation of other thunks in the process
 - An expression in "weak head normal form (WHNF)" refers to a partially evaluated expression where the outermost constructor (data type) has been evaluated but the arguments to the constructor might still be thunks
 - The runtime has the task of determining which thunks are to be evaluated by the order in which they are connected to the main function node, this is known as "graph reduction"